-With most asphalt maintenance techniques requiring ambient temperatures over 55 degrees Fahrenheit, Fall is the ideal window to get your driveway well-protected before the icy onset of damaging winter weather.
-Luckily, regular asphalt maintenance needn’t be a complicated task, and we’re going to walk you through how to protect your driveway effectively in 5 easy steps.
+With most asphalt maintenance techniques requiring ambient temperatures over 55 degrees Fahrenheit, fall is the ideal window to get your driveway well-protected before the icy onset of damaging winter weather.
+Luckily, regular asphalt maintenance for the driveway at home or church parking lot needn’t be a complicated task, and we’re going to walk you through how to protect them effectively in 5 easy steps.

 It’s important that before you attempt any repairs, you start with a clean slate.
 Carefully clear out any cracks and stains with a screwdriver or a mechanical alternative like a gas blower.
 Use a pressure washer to rid your driveway completely of any debris.
 Don’t rush this step; as with most things, preparation is absolutely key when carrying out your own asphalt maintenance.
 Once your surface is clean, leave it to dry out thoroughly before getting started on the next steps.